Useful scripts to parse and visualize MongoDB log files, launch test environments, and reproduce issues.

 The following tools are in the mtools collection:

-- slices log files by time, merges log files, filters slow queries, finds table scans, shortens log lines, filters by other atributes, convert to JSON
+- slices log files by time, merges log files, filters slow queries, finds table scans, shortens log lines, filters by other attributes, convert to JSON

 - returns info about log file, like start and end time, version, binary, special sections like restarts, connections, distinct view